kamoteqv2/portty/README.md

 Press Enter key to continue...
 ```

-if you enter the same pin again, this will inverse the pin status.
+and if you enter the same pin number this will inverse the pin status again to 0

 ```
 Status     : Connected